mohit2713/Youtube-clone/README.md

 # link:- https://666858b723191d0412c8b699--admirable-gumdrop-c8ea72.netlify.app/#

-# Description: \textbf{YouTube Web App} is a feature-rich, dynamic application built with \textbf{React and Redux}, leveraging the power of\textbf{ YouTube APIs}.
+# Description: YouTube Web App is a feature-rich, dynamic application built with React and Redux, leveraging the power of YouTube APIs.
 Providing a seamless user experience for browsing, searching, and watching YouTube videos.
-With a responsive design and intuitive interface, the app enables users to easily explore \textbf{trending videos}, manage their \\ \textbf{live chat , Performant Search Bar and nested comments}.
+With a responsive design and intuitive interface, the app enables users to easily explore trending videos, manage their live chat , Performant Search Bar and nested comments.
 Enhanced with Redux for efficient state management, it ensures fast, reliable performance and a smooth, engaging user experience..#